 What We’ll Do

 - Review applicants.
-Main criteria for acceptance: 1) prior community service, 2) experience teaching, either by giving presentations, writing, or in one-to-one situations, 3) experience/interest in home food preservation.
+Main criteria for acceptance: 1) prior community service, 2) experience teaching, either by giving presentations, writing, or in one-on-one situations, 3) experience/interest in home food preservation.

 - Teach you how to preserve food successfully using scientifically researched home processes.

-- Provide you with plenty of volunteer and continuing education opportunities.
+- Provide you with plenty of fun volunteer and continuing education opportunities.